 Best Artisanal: Morris Kitchen Preserved Lemon Syrup

 Each one of Morris Kitchen’s hand-batched syrups is carefully crafted in Brooklyn, New York.
-The ingredients are simple—all free of GMOs and sourced responsibly—but don’t expect the flavors to be basic.
+The ingredients are simple, but don’t expect the flavors to be basic.
 This bright citrus syrup isn’t your traditional sweet and sour mix.
 Instead, the concentrated syrup combines lemon puree, cane syrup, and lemon juice with filtered water, sea salt, cardamom, and pink peppercorn for a floral, slightly saline flavor.
 The taste is similar to preserved lemons: funky and salty.

 Use a spoonful in Prosecco at your next at-home brunch or drop some into a Tom Collins or whiskey highball.
 This preserved lemon syrup even shines in edible applications, like a lemon mousse.
 Expect the product to be slightly separated when it arrives, so shake well before opening.
 It has a shelf life of two years.